// Global Analysis Archive

 President Xi’s Dec 31, 2025 New Year message frames completion of the 14th Five-Year Plan with expected 2025 output near RMB 140 trillion and highlights AI, domestic chip progress, major infrastructure, and targeted social supports.
 It sets priorities for the 15th Five-Year Plan period while emphasizing openness measures, climate commitments, and continuity in national unity and Party-led governance.

-The address frames 2025 as the successful completion of China’s 14th Five-Year Plan and sets expectations for a strong start to the 15th Five-Year Plan period.
-It emphasizes innovation-driven development (AI and chips), major strategic projects, targeted social support measures, and an outward agenda on climate and global governance.
+The address frames 2025 as the successful completion of China’s 14th Five-Year Plan and signals confidence entering the 2026–2030 planning cycle.
+It emphasizes AI and semiconductor progress, major national projects, targeted social welfare measures, and continued opening-up alongside an expanded global governance agenda.

 An ITIF report argues the United States risks growing dependence on China across critical advanced industries, potentially shifting global techno-economic power.
 It calls for system-level policy transformation—beyond incremental measures—across R&D, finance, manufacturing, trade, and regulation to avoid a decisive strategic setback.